-On September 1st 2017, the first official event took place in the island of SAMED.
+- On September 1st 2017, the first official event took place on the island of Koh Samed.
 It started with 100 divers, 300 volunteers and 3 project leaders.
-After 5 hours of hard work, a total of 0,7 tons of marine waste was collected.
+After 5 hours of hard work, a total of 0,7 tonnes of marine waste was collected.

-On the 28th of January 2018, another event took place in Phuket.
+- On the 28th of January 2018, another event took place in Phuket.
 This included of 900 volunteers cleaning the beaches and 85 divers cleaning the sea beds.
-In total 0,85 tons of waste was recovered.
+In total 0,85 tonnes of waste was recovered.